BudickDa/spielebuch/README.md

 # Todo and ideas after project:
+- Put the framework into a package (waiting for the next version of meteor, which will support ES6)
 - a imo better system than daVinci: interactions should be context aware:
     - in backpack:
         - interact